jsalt2020-asrdiar/jsalt2020_simulate/README.md

 ```
 Be sure to edit the directory names in this script.

+You may also want to modify configs/cmd.sh depending on the queueing system you are using.

 3. Run the following script to generate multi-channel speech mixture files.
 ```
 ./scripts/run.sh